 |4C||The Ark in Space||4|

 Malta therefore bought part of GROUP A of the Tom Baker stories, supplied as PAL colour video tapes with English soundtracks.

 Origin of the Tapes?

 The tapes of the four Tom Baker stories may have been supplied by Swaziland.

 Doctor Who began on Monday, 24 May 1965; the "Children's" early evening time slot was 6.30pm to 7.15pm, with Doctor Who occupying the second 25 minutes of that 45 minute slot (the first 20 mins being a cartoon or similar).
 (In the airdates table we've put 6.30pm, since the precise start-time of Doctor Who within that longer slot is unknown.)

 The series screened for 53 uninterrupted weeks until 23 May 1966.
 None of the listings gave episode titles, so it is assumed that the serials aired in the correct story order.

 The first nine serials were likely sent to Cyprus; the series started there on 12 March 1966, only a week after The Reign of Terror part six had screened in Malta.
 Of particular note is that only serials A to H aired in Cyprus (with some of the films being recovered in 1984).
 If the other three serials weren't also sent to Cyprus (but did not screen), Malta therefore returned, retained, or destroyed the prints.

-Eight years after the Hartnells aired (and five years before the series returned to MTV -- see below) residents of Malta could still enjoy the adventures of the Doctor in the form of the Target novelisations, which were available on the island from 1974 until at least 1983.
-The back covers of the following novels carry a price in Maltese currency (in many cases UK and Malta are the only two printed prices):
+Eight years after the Hartnells aired (and five years before the series returned to MTV -- see below) residents of Malta could still enjoy the adventures of the Doctor in the form of the Target novelisations and other books, which were available on the island from 1974 until at least 1983.
+The back covers of the following books carry a pre-printed price in Maltese currency (in many cases UK and Malta are the only two printed prices):

 - The Auton Invasion (1974) 30c